-As US Congress debates geoengineering, mitigation is priority
+As US Congress debates geoengineering, cutting emissions is the priority

 I am on my way to Bonn to participate in the 23rd meeting of the Conference of the Parties (COP23) of the UNFCCC.
 Over the next fortnight, governments from across the world will gather here to shore up their commitments to reduce greenhouse gas emissions.